-COLUMBUS, Ohio — The state's elections chief says more than 49,000 Ohioans have cast absentee ballots for the fall election after early voting began last week.
+COLUMBUS, Ohio — The state's elections chief says more than 272,000 absentee ballots have been cast ahead of the fall election.

-Ohioans can vote absentee by mail or in person ahead of Election Day.
-Voters will pick the next governor along with other statewide officeholders on Nov.
-4.
+Ohioans can vote absentee by mail or in person before Nov.
+4. Early voting began two weeks ago.
+Voters will choose the next governor along with other statewide officeholders.

-The deadline to request an absentee ballot is noon on Nov.
+There's still time to vote early, including this Saturday.
+The deadline to request an absentee ballot by mail is noon Nov.
 1.